The value of recycled pallets is on the rise—make sure you're maximizing your income from pallet retrieval transactions.

 Seems like a simple transaction, right?
 But like everything else that should be simple, getting one’s money out of used pallets—known in the industry as cores—can be anything but.
 Let me explain what I see in the field.

 The big issue is load count accuracy or lack thereof.
-Retailers and other pallet generators rely on pallet recyclers to provide accurate load counts.
+Foodservice distributors, grocers, manufacturers, retailers and other pallet generators rely on pallet recyclers to provide accurate load counts.
 However, load counts often vary, sometimes wildly so, from the point of retrieval to arrival at recycling yards, and finally are sorted into one of three categories: cores for reuse, scrap and pooled pallets.
-Retailers are provided with spreadsheets of totals with very little or no support data from the recycling facility.
+Companies are provided with spreadsheets of totals with very little or no support data from the recycling facility.
 Suffice it to say that final quantities and invoice often don’t align with the seller’s expectations.

 See the frustration?

-48forty has a three-part solution that helps ensure retailers maximize income through greatly enhanced accuracy and transparency from pallet retrieval transactions.
+48forty has a three-part solution that helps ensure companies maximize income through greatly enhanced accuracy and transparency from pallet retrieval transactions.

 Step 1: Create a traceable, transparent digital footprint for every pallet load collected.